 As a general rule of thumb, you’ll need to be self-employed for around 2 years before you apply for a mortgage.
 That’s because most mortgage lenders will want to look at your accounts from the last 2 or 3 tax years to work out how much you’re earning.

 If you’re newly self-employed and you only have 1 year’s worth of accounts or less, it’s going to be difficult to convince a mortgage lender that you can afford a mortgage.
-But (and there’s always a but!!) it’s not impossible.
+But (and there’s always a but!!) it’s not impossible, and lenders are relaxing their rules around this more and more as more of the UK goes self-employed.

 Every mortgage lender is different and no two self-employed people are the same!
 Some mortgage lenders might be willing to lend to you if you only have 1 year’s worth of accounts, particularly if your application is strong in other areas.
 For example, it might help if you’ve been in the same industry for a while, or if you can prove you have some long contracts lined up.